GoogleCloudPlatform/cloud-builders/gke-deploy/README.md

 [`gke-deploy prepare [flags]`](doc/gke-deploy_prepare.md)

-This command executes the steps to modify and add labels to a set of Kubernetes resource YAML configs, and skips the steps to get authorized to access a GKE cluster, apply configs, and wait.
+This command executes the steps to modify and add labels to a set of Kubernetes configuration files, and skips the steps to get authorized to access a GKE cluster, apply configuration, and wait.

 [`gke-deploy apply [flags]`](doc/gke-deploy_apply.md)

-This command skips the steps to modify and add labels to a set of Kubernetes resource YAML configs, and executes the steps to get authorized to access a GKE cluster, apply configs, and wait.
+This command skips the steps to modify and add labels to a set of Kubernetes configuration files, and executes the steps to get authorized to access a GKE cluster, apply configuration, and wait.

 ## [Deploying with Cloud Build](doc/deploying-with-cloud-build.md)